AndrewChild/LocalBoulders/README.md

 	- gps coords for boulders
 	- move LaTeX specific stuff to its own folder/project
         - maybe move class.ref to genLaTeX
+	- spread and full page formats should work for maps too
     LaTeX:
     - GPS index of boulders
 	- little bug where image links don't take you to the right page, but do display the right page